ctd58/CS451_Checkers/Final/README.txt

 Open the Checkers Project Solution with Visual Studio 2017

-Right click on the solution, and click Build solution
+Right click on the entire solution, and click Build solution

 Navigate to CheckersApplication/bin/debug/ and open up two client.exe's